Your browser does not support JavaScript.

 Credit Reports

-An authorized user is someone allowed to use another person's credit-card account without being the primary account holder.
+Authorized user means someone allowed to use another person's credit-card account without being the primary account holder.

 Read more about Authorized User.